cgreger/GW2Auxiliary/README.md

 ### Project Technologies/Techniques

 * Security/Authentication
-  * All: Anyone can view item details and item recipes
+  * All: Anyone can view item armorDetails and item recipes
   * User Role: Anyone with a GW2 API Key (generated through the user's [ArenaNet](https://www.arena.net/) account) will be able to create an acocunt & log in, allowing them to track item builds
 * Database (MySQL and Hibernate)
   * Store users